About Us

 The Individual Christian

-For the individual Christian, we aim to encourage them to join us in unapologetically proclaiming the good news of the Gospel and the name of Jesus Christ in our community in a very public setting, whether that is a larger event, like an all-day festival, or more smaller events like worship in the park, prayer at the courthouse, etc.
+Our goal is to inspire individual Christians to boldly join us in proclaiming the Gospel and the name of Jesus Christ within our community, doing so in a highly visible manner.
+This could take the form of a major event, such as an all-day festival, or through smaller gatherings like worship in the park or prayer at the courthouse.

 The Local Church

-This would also be a foreign concept to the first century churches.
-When we read the New Testament, we see different churches form in different cities, but there is a spirit of unity among the churches.
-The apostle Paul writes about this in Ephesians 4, he urges the churches to love one another, to be eager to maintain the spirit of unity, and what is that thing that unites us?
-It’s our one Lord, our one faith, one God, Father of all, who is over all.
+This kind of separation would have been unfamiliar to the churches of the first century.
+As we read the New Testament, we see congregations forming in various cities, yet they share a remarkable spirit of unity.
+The Apostle Paul addresses this in Ephesians 4, calling the churches to love one another and to be diligent in preserving their unity.
+What binds them together?
+Their shared devotion to one Lord, one faith, and one God—the Father of all, who reigns over all.

-By doing this, we can build one another up, strengthen one another, and have the church be what it's called to be.
+By doing so, we can encourage and strengthen one another, enabling the church to fulfill its true calling.

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”